JamesMartin1998/Django-Project/README.md

 - All links and buttons can be clicked and provide their expected results.
 - All pages are responsive on all standard screen sizes and functions correctly.

-For this Django project, extensive manual testing was performed.
+For this Django project, extensive manual testing was performed to test both Python and JavaScript code.

 ### High Level Test Cases